arindam29/Deep-Robust-Deconvolution-of-Low-Dose-CT-Perfusion/README.md

 3. Matlab 2018b

 # Contact
-Much like Gradient Descent, I always believe in learning from mistakes!
+Much like Gradient Descent, I have always believed in learning from mistakes!
 So, incase you find any bug in the codes or need any help with understanding them -
 Feel free to drop me a mail @ arindamdutta1996@gmail.com.